MathurinD/MathurinD.github.io/_posts/2025-08-27-crispr-ko-screens.md

 With the sequencing library in tube, you can go to your favorite sequencing team and order 30m reads (1 read per cell) which will cost you between \\$30 (with NovaseqX 25B kit) and \\$1000 (with an underused NextSeq 2000 P2 kit).
 Amplicon libraries tend to behave differently than more complex libraries on sequencers so I would actually recommend going with the more expensive option.
 Interestingly enough you could also [sequence the amplicons on a nanopore promethion](https://nanoporetech.com/document/rapid-sequencing-v14-amplicon-sequencing-sqk-rbk114-24-or-sqk) for about \\$1000 (but you still need the amplified fragments, there is too much genomic DNA extracted).

 And there you have it, a CRISPR dropout screen of iPSCs with the Brunello library will cost you \\$5100 to procure the cells and library (this is a capital cost if you repeat the screen multiple time and/or use the cells for other purposes), ~\\$3100 for the cell culture, and \\$1200 for the sequencing (up to 10x less if multiplexing).
 Grand total \\$8400.
-You are now the proud owner of a fastq file containg 30m sequences that you will now have to map and
+You are now the proud owner of a fastq file containg 30m sequences that you will now have to map, normalize and quantify.

 ## Cost table
 {: #cost-table}